dr3dnought/balogan/README.md

 ### Using prefixes

-So, now out log message is not informative.
+So, now our log message is not informative.
 Let's improve it.

 ```go
 package main